 - Steps for reporting known or suspected abuse

-Successful completion of the training must occur 5 days prior to the program start date.
-Recertification is required every two years.
-You will receive an email from email@example.com with instructions on completing the child protection training once you are listed as an authorized adult in a university program or activity in the minors program registration system.
+You will receive an email with instructions on completing the child protection training once you are listed as an authorized adult in a university program or activity in the minors program registration system.
 Authorized adults and program sponsors will continue to receive reminders until this training is complete.

 Reporting Child Abuse

-All Rice employees, faculty, staff, students, volunteers and independent contractors have a legal responsibility to report abuse whether it is witnessed, suspected, or reported.
-If you witness or receive a report of child abuse:
+All Rice employees, faculty, staff, students, volunteers and independent contractors have a legal obligation to report abuse or neglect whether it is witnessed suspected or reported.
+If you witness or receive a report of child abuse or neglect:

-- Remove the child from the abusive environment
+- Remove the minor from the abusive environment

 - Call the Rice University Police Department at x6000 if the activity is on campus or 911 to report the abuse to local law enforcement if the activity is off-campus.

-- Report the situation to your supervisor or if they are the abuser someone else in a management position.
+- Report the situation to your supervisor or if they are the abuser, someone else in a management role.

-Supervisors should file an online report with the Texas Department of Family Protective Services at http://www.txabusehotline.org.
+- Supervisors should file an online report with the Texas Department of Family Protective Services.

 - Suspected or actual wrongdoing may also be reported through the Rice University EthicsLine or by calling 866-294-4633.
 Reports may be submitted anonymously and confidentially and will be directed to the appropriate University official for investigation.